 The most anticipated event among the followers of the game of chess is moments away.
-The three-time World Chess Champion, Magnus Carlsen is all in readiness to further his claim of being the greatest chess player the world has ever seen.
+The three-time World Chess Champion, Magnus Carlsen is all in readiness to further his claim to being the greatest chess player the world has ever seen.

 Carlsen will face the US’ only contender since the great Bobby Fischer ended the Soviet domination in 1972, Fabiano Caruana.